soundpress/RulesOfNYC/docs/c13/index.rst

    (2) Commissary used.
 Permittees must provide a copy of an agreement from the new commissary with such notice.

 (l) Enforcement.
-A new or renewal decal and permit may be denied for:
+The commissioner may refuse to issue a new or renewal permit for:

    (1) Failing to allow photographs of the permittee or the unit.